 Finally, if you learn the ins and outs of ICD-10, but you don’t share your knowledge with your staff, then you aren’t doing yourself any favors.
 It’s not smart to assume others in your clinic are prepared, because you’re only as strong as your weakest link.
 And if you have a multi-site company, make sure that all of your clinics are on the same page with regard to your practice’s ICD-10 transition plan.
 Whether or not you’re a leader in your clinic, it’s crucial that you start a conversation about the impending change.
 You must start practicing now; that way, everyone’s stress levels will be much lower come October 1, because you won’t be hit with as many unexpected scenarios.

 I know what you’re thinking: “This is all great, but where in the heck do I even begin?”
-If it were up to me, and you were my staff, I’d have you start with ICD-10 for PT.
+If it were up to me, and you were my staff, I’d have you start with the WebPT Blog.
 On this site, you can get a solid foundation in ICD-10 basics with recorded webinars, interactive quizzes, and downloadable guides.
-And here on the WebPT Blog, we’re constantly posting new ICD-10 resources.
+Here on the WebPT Blog, we’re constantly posting new ICD-10 resources.
 Plus, we have an entire archive of ICD-10 learning materials, including the recorded version of our highly-attended ICD-10 bootcamp webinar, which covers coding examples for PTs, OTs, and SLPs.

 Looking for some hard-copy learning materials?
 We recommend purchasing a therapy-specific ICD-10 code book to supplement the tools available within your clinic’s software.
 Furthermore, compliance expert Rick Gawenda of Gawenda Seminars offers tons of in-depth, specialty-specific ICD-10 resources and consultative services.